spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/installation-setup.md

         'media' => [
             'driver' => 'local',
-            'root'   => public_path().'/media',
+            'root'   => public_path('media'),
         ],
     ...
 ```

 Don't forget to ignore the directory of your configured disk so the files won't end up in your git repo.

 If you are planning on working with image manipulations it's recommended to configure a queue on your server and specify it in the config file.

 Want to use S3?
 Then follow Laravel's instructions on [how to add the S3 Flysystem driver](https://laravel.com/docs/5.5/filesystem#configuration).